CYH928/CYH928/README.md

 ## Welcome to YKHN C.'s[^1] GitHub
-I am a hardworking, studious, proactive and polite person who is currently studying at the HKIIT at IVE(LWL)'s Higher Diploma in Cloud and Data Centre Administration, majoring in AWS, Linux, SQL, etc. I often use my team leadership skills to lead our team, and I have also learned the skills to communicate with others.
+I am a hardworking, studious, proactive, and polite person currently studying at the HKIIT at IVE(LWL)'s Higher Diploma in Cloud and Data Centre Administration, majoring in AWS, Linux, SQL, etc. I often use my team leadership skills to lead our team, and I have also learned how to communicate with others.
 I have actively participated in different competitions and activities, and have won awards.
-In the future, I would like to obtain more certifications in the industries so that I can learn more different skills.
+In the future, I would like to obtain more certifications in the industry so that I can learn more different skills.

 ---